/ Alpine Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a long-term impairment, you may be eligible for additional benefits under California law.
-These benefits are designed to make up for the permanent consequences of your injury on your future employment potential.
+If your occupational accident leads to a long-term impairment, you may be eligible for additional benefits under California law.
+These entitlements are intended to account for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: